TimNN/chaud/README.md

 > it has not been audited by any (community) experts.
 >
 > Chaud is still experimental and needs more extensive testing, especially in
-> non-standard linking scenarios and on platforms other than macOS.
+> non-standard linking scenarios, larger projects, and on platforms other than
+> macOS.

 ## Platform Support